Weston, North Yorkshire: History

-The church in the village is recorded in the Domesday Book, although there is evidence of Christian worship before this time (most notably that of a 9th-century cross that was found in the graveyard).
+All Saints' Church is recorded in the Domesday Book, although there is evidence of Christian worship before this time (most notably that of a 9th-century cross that was found in the graveyard).
 The church is mostly Norman with some 17th and 19th century additions and was Grade I listed in 1966.
 The church bells were stolen in March 1990 and when they were eventually retrieved, expert analysis revealed them to be amongst the oldest bells in Britain, with one dating from at least the year 1200.
 Heritage Lottery Funding was successfully applied for and after careful restoration, the bells were re-hung in the church in October 2016.

 Farming has been the main occupation of the inhabitants of Weston for many centuries and the appealing rural nature of the area has been noted as part of the Nidderdale Area of Outstanding Natural Beauty, which was signified in 1994.

 Land at the eastern end of the village (known as Gallows Hill) which adjoins the Weston housing estate, was used during the Second World War and beyond until 1948 to house German Prisoners of War.
 Most of the site was destroyed to make way for the new housing estate.